Abu-Sesay/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that count the number of directory in PATH
+script that prints global variables